-From 1 December 2017, the renewed National Cervical Screening Program will replace the pap test with a new protocol incorporating HPV testing and Liquid Based Cytology (LBC).
-Primary screening for HPV will test for the presence of oncogenic HPV.
+On 1 December 2017, the renewed National Cervical Screening Program replaced the pap test with a new protocol incorporating HPV testing and Liquid Based Cytology (LBC).
+Primary screening for HPV tests for the presence of oncogenic HPV.
 If HPV is detected, reflex LBC will be performed to determine if any cervical cell abnormalities are present.
-Results that are currently sent to the state-based Queensland Health Pap Smear Register will be instead sent to the National Cancer Screening Register.
+Results that were sent to the state-based Queensland Health Pap Smear Register are now sent to the National Cancer Screening Register.

-Traditional pap smears will no longer be covered by Medicare, instead a ThinPrep sample will be required.
+Traditional pap smears are no longer covered by Medicare, instead a ThinPrep sample is required.

 Cervical screening kits may contain both glass slides and ThinPrep collection devices such as sampler broom or spatula and endocervical brush.
 Simply discard the glass slides.